Hi guys, welcome to today’s blog on nursing orientation.

 Before completing the program, ensure you know the names of drugs in your unit or floor, how to use them, and their adverse effects.

-You’ll only find nursing practice fulfilling if you know more than you did before the orientation exercise.
+You’ll only find nursing practice fulfilling if you know more than before the orientation exercise.

 Distractions will come, but you must be resolute to shove them off.